-Our business affairs are managed under the direction of our board of directors, which is currently comprised of five members.
-On March 5, 2018, Mark Burnett, a member of our board of directors, notified us of his desire not to be nominated for reelection as a Board member at the Company's next annual meeting of stockholders due to time constraints and his significant other obligations.
-The Board would like to thank Mr. Burnett for his dedicated service to NantHealth.
-The Board has nominated our Chief Operating Officer, Ron Louks, to serve as our fifth director, subject to Mr. Louk's election to the Board, replacing Mr. Burnett.
-Mr. Burnett will continue to serve until his term expires at the annual meeting.
-Thus, the Board is nominating a total of five nominees for election.
-Three of our director nominees qualify as independent within the meaning of such term as set forth in the listing standards of The NASDAQ Global Select Market.
-At each annual meeting of stockholders, the terms of each of our five incumbent directors expire and four members of our current board of directors, plus our current Chief Operating Officer, are standing for election as directors.
+Our business affairs are managed under the direction of our board of directors, which is currently comprised of six members and will be reduced to five members as of the annual meeting of stockholders.
+Mr. Ron Louks has notified us that he will not be standing for reelection to our board of directors; he will continue as the Company's Chief Operating Officer.
+Four of our current directors, who are also nominees for election at the annual meeting, qualify as independent within the meaning of such term as set forth in the listing standards of The Nasdaq Global Select Market, or Nasdaq.
+At each annual meeting of stockholders, the terms of each of our incumbent directors expire.
 The five directors elected at the annual meeting will serve from the time of election and qualification until the earliest of the next annual meeting of stockholders following such election or their resignation or removal.

-The following table sets forth the names, ages as of April 13, 2018 and certain other information for each of the directors with terms expiring at the annual meeting, and also our nominees for election as a director at the annual meeting:
+The following table sets forth the names, ages as of April 13, 2020 and certain other information for each of the directors with terms expiring at the annual meeting, including Mr. Ron Louks who will not be standing for reelection, and also our five nominees for election as a director at the annual meeting: